Arctic Oscillation and Polar Vortex Analysis and Forecasts

 30–day

-The latest plot of the polar cap geopotential height anomalies (PCHs) currently shows normal to warm/positive PCHs in the lower troposphere with cold/negative PCHs in the stratosphere and the upper troposphere (Figure 11).
-However much of this week and into next week warm/positive mid tropospheric PCHs are predicted throughout much of the troposphere while cold/negative PCHs in the upper stratosphere are predicted to deepen and descend throughout the depth of the stratosphere (Figure 11).
-For now this suggests that the stratosphere and troposphere are uncoupled but that could change with time.
+The latest plot of the polar cap geopotential height anomalies (PCHs) currently shows normal to warm/positive PCHs in the troposphere with cold/negative PCHs in the stratosphere (Figure 11).
+The cold/negative PCHs from the stratosphere are predicted to descend all the way to the surface but only briefly.
+Then the contrast between cold/negative PCHs in the stratosphere and warm/positive PCHs are predicted in the troposphere is predicted to return for the pre-holiday period (Figure 11).
+For now, this suggests that the stratosphere and troposphere are mostly uncoupled but that could change with time.

-The predicted warm/positive PCHs in the lower troposphere the next two weeks (Figure 11) are consistent with the predicted neutral to negative surface AO the next two weeks (Figure 1).
-However, as we head into December, I believe there is much uncertainty and certainly coupling with the cold/negative stratospheric PCHs with the troposphere could force a more positive AO.
+The predicted alternating warm/positive followed by cold/negative PCHs in the lower troposphere the next two weeks (Figure 11) are consistent with the predicted negative then positive surface AO the next two weeks (Figure 1).
+Still waiting to see if the cold/negative PCHs in the stratosphere could couple to the surface for a longer duration or whether the warm/positive PCHs in the troposphere could force a larger polar vortex disruption.

-I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 13) and surface temperatures for December (Figure 14) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
-The forecast for the troposphere is ridging across Northwest Europe, centered near the UK, in Western Siberia, the Gulf of Alaska extending into Alaska and Western Canada with troughing spreading across Eastern Europe and Western Russia, Northeast Asia extending to the Dateline, Eastern Canada and the Eastern US (Figure 13).
-This pattern favors seasonable to relatively warm temperatures across Central and Western Europe, Much of Western and Northern Asia including Siberia, Alaska, Canada and the Western US with seasonable to relatively cold temperatures across Eastern Europe, Southeastern Siberia Northeast Asia, Southeastern Canada and the Eastern US (Figure 14).
+I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 13) and surface temperatures for January (Figure 14) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
+The forecast for the troposphere is ridging across the Urals and the Barents-Kara Seas, the Beaufort Sea, Gulf of Alaska extending into Alaska, Western Canada and the Western US with troughing across Southwestern Europe and extending into Southeastern Europe and the eastern Mediterranean, East Asia extending to the Dateline, Eastern Canada and the Eastern US (Figure 13).
+This pattern favors seasonable to relatively warm temperatures across much of Europe, Southern Asia, Eastern Siberia, Alaska, Western Canada and the Western US with seasonable to relatively cold temperatures across Northern and Northeast Asia, Central and Southeastern Canada and the Eastern US (Figure 14).

 Boundary Forcings